makerdao/mips/MIP0/mip0.md

 **Specification**

 The details of the proposed technical solution.
 The specification should be detailed enough to allow an implementation team to begin development as well as testing.
+The specification for technical MIPs must  include the following components:

 - **Proposed Code:**